 Some athletes have destinies.
 Before they've even been conceived, their parents know they'll be on a football field or basketball court playing for the same team one of them did.

-After the Aggies lost running back Jashaun Corbin to a season-ending hamstring injury last September and running back Vernon Jackson to a career-ending neck injury that same month, A&M freshman running back Isaiah Spiller took the reigns in the backfield.
+After the Aggies lost running back Jashaun Corbin to a season-ending hamstring injury in 2019 and running back Vernon Jackson to a career-ending neck injury the same month, A&M freshman running back Isaiah Spiller took the reigns in the backfield.
 He hasn't looked back since.

 Spiller was part of A&M's monster recruiting class that finished No. 3 in the country.
 The former four-star prospect didn't enter college with as lofty of expectations as Bronny Jr. or the next Manning prodigy, but he does have a legacy to fulfill.